Affiliate links on Android Authority may earn us a commission. Learn more.

 How to manually remove other types of personal information from Google search

-You can also stop further leaks of your information by making sure all your social media accounts are set to the highest level of privacy each site allows.
+You can also stop further leaks of your information by ensuring all your social media accounts are set to the highest level of privacy each site allows.
 Still, another way to stop the problem before it starts is to request that Google put a privacy blur over any image of you, your house, or your vehicle.
-You can do this in Maps from Street View by clicking on the three-dot icon in the upper left and clicking on Report a problem.
+You can do this in Maps from Street View by clicking on the three-dot icon in the upper left and clicking Report a problem.
 A form will come up that lets you request that the identifying image be permanently blurred.

 What data will you need to provide?

 Once you click on Remove result, Google will ask you questions.
 They will want to know the following: